 NO - Car History Reports do not confirm ownership of a vehicle.

-YES - Every Car History Report include a PPSR Certificate (formally REVs Certificate) within the results confirming if there are any encumbrances on the VIN nominated.
+YES - Every Car History Report includes a PPSR Certificate (formerly REVs Certificate) within the results confirming if there are any encumbrances on the VIN nominated.

 NO - A Car History Report will not show how much money is owing on a vehicle.